-Here, you can forget the water process and move the cutting to the soil right away.
+You can immediately forget the water process and move the cutting to the soil.

 Here’s a step-by-step instruction for soil propagation.

-- Coat the ends of your plant’s cutting with rooting hormone powder to promote root development and boost the rate of propagation success.
+- Coat the ends of your plant’s cutting with rooting hormone powder to promote root development.

-- Then, prepare the well-draining succulent or cactus mix and hydrate the soil until it’s moist.
-Well-draining soil will drain moisture reasonably without puddling around the soil.
+- Then, prepare the well-draining succulent or cactus mix and hydrate the soil until moist.

-- After preparing the potting mix, insert your cutting into the soil.
-It would be best if you buried the leafless nodes in the soil.
+- It would be best if you buried the leafless nodes in the soil.
 However, be sure not to plant it too deep in the soil.

-- Cover your container in a transparent bag to maintain a high humidity level.
+- Cover your plant with filtered sunlight with a transparent bag to maintain humidity.

-- Similarly, spray your potted cutting every day to stimulate rooting.
+- Mist your potted cutting every day to stimulate rooting.

 In soil propagation, rooting might take two weeks to two months.